Combining clustering of variables and feature selection using random forests: Simulation study

-Next, we apply \b{VSURF} on the $K^*=9$ synthetic variables of the previously chosen partition. \b{VSURF} selects 6 synthetic variables, corresponding to the $6$ informative groups of variables.
+\b{VSURF} is then applied on the $K^*=9$ synthetic variables of the previously chosen partition. \b{VSURF} selects 6 synthetic variables, corresponding to the $6$ informative groups of variables.
 From the interpretation point of view, we succeed in selecting all informative variables, with in addition the clustering structure.
 For comparison, \b{VSURF} directly applied on the 120 original variables selects 39 variables among the 54 informative ones, with at least one per informative group (the large group of categorical variables being the least recovered).